MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/msmq/Send-MsmqQueue.md

 ## EXAMPLES

-### Example 1: Send a test message to a discovered local queue
+### Example 1: Send a test message to a local queue
 ```
 PS C:\>Get-MsmqQueue -Name "order_queue" | Send-MsmqQueue -Recoverable -Label "From Windows PowerShell"
 ```

-This command sends a non-transactional recoverable (durable) test message to the local queue named "order_queue" with a label named "From Windows PowerShell".
+This command sends a non-transactional recoverable test message to the local queue named "order_queue" with a label named "From Windows PowerShell".
+Recoverable messages are written to disk and resilient to system crashes for guaranteed delivery.

 ### Example 2: Send a test message to a remote queue with a label
 ```